Installation

 Sensai provides an integrated TypeScript experience, including on the fly transpilation, zero-configuration set up and dependencies.

-folder at the root of your project and add a basic route.ts
+Create an api folder at the root of your project and add a basic route.ts file.

 export default ({ name = "world" }) => {